Why is gluten so hard to digest? What's the relationship between gluten sensitivity and sourdough? Is sourdough gluten-free?

 They are near and dear to my heart.
 I was sensitive to gluten.
 As a kid, it meant laying flat on my back with a crippling stomach ache instead of swimming in my grandma's pool.
 It meant missing out on every. single. birthday cake, and subsisting on buckwheat pancakes that never really appealed to my 10-year-old heart.
 (Sorry, mom!)

 Thankfully, all those buckwheat pancakes were good for me, and so was the gradual introduction of soaking, sprouting, and sourdough methods.
-My gluten intolerance is now a thing of the past.
+My gluten sensitivity is now a thing of the past.

 And as I've grown up, I've realized that conventional birthday cake isn't all it's cracked up to be.
 A gluten-free, grain-free lifestyle can be awesome.
 And a mom who puts buckwheat pancakes on the table deserves all the kudos in the world. 😉